Paul LePage: Early business and political career

-After graduating with a Master of Business Administration from the University of Maine, LePage began his business career working for a lumber company in New Brunswick, Canada, that was owned by his first wife's family from 1972 to 1979.
+After graduating from college, LePage began his business career working from 1972 to 1979 for a lumber company in New Brunswick, Canada, that was owned by his first wife's family.
 He subsequently worked for Scott Paper Company in Winslow, Maine.

 In the 1980s, LePage founded the management consulting firm LePage & Kasevich Inc., which provided services to struggling businesses.
 In 1996, he was hired as general manager of Marden's, a Maine-based discount retail chain.

+Waterville City Council

 LePage entered local politics when he was elected to the Waterville City Council in 1997, serving until 2002.
 He was reelected to the council in 1999.

 Mayor of Waterville

 In 2003, LePage sought the office of mayor of Waterville, running against Democratic candidate Charles Kellenberger and independent Daniel Dufour.
 LePage won the election with 40 percent of the vote.

 LePage took office as mayor on January 6, 2004, succeeding Nelson Madore.
 As mayor, he implemented administrative reforms, reduced municipal taxes, and increased the city's reserve fund from $1 million to $10 million.
 During his tenure, he had policy disagreements with Democratic Governor John Baldacci on issues including immigration enforcement and state tax policy.

 In 2008, LePage was reelected mayor, defeating Democratic challenger Rosemary Winslow by a margin of 51 percent to 49 percent.
 He resigned from the mayoral position in January 2011 upon taking office as governor.